-What can I do to help ease the pain?
+What can I do to ease the pain?

 The most important thing to remember is that it will get better on its own eventually.
 How long this takes can range from a few weeks to several years.
-Eighty percent of people have improved within one year.
+80% of people improve within one year.